-Learn How You Can Work as a Dietitian or Nutritionist
+Learn How to Become a Dietitian or Nutritionist

-What you’ll do: Participate in menu planning and overseeing the preparation of food.
-Educate groups such as senior citizens, pregnant women and diabetics about which types of food to eat and which foods to avoid.
+What you’ll do: Once you become a dietitian or nutritionist, you’ll participate in menu planning and overseeing the preparation of food, and educate groups such as senior citizens, pregnant women and diabetics about which types of food to eat and which foods to avoid.
 You may also study nutrition for food companies and test new food products and equipment.
 You’ll have opportunities to work in diet therapy, nutrition research and counseling.

 Where you’ll work: Hospitals, nursing care facilities, public health clinics, home health agencies, gyms, cafeterias, food manufacturers, private practice